rs/pushd/README.md

 ### Event Message Format

-An event message is a serie of optional key/values:
+An event message is a dictionary of optional key/values:

 - `msg`: The event message.
-If not message is provided, the event will only send data to the app and won't notify the user. *The message can contain placeholders to other keys, see Message Template bellow.*
+If no message is provided, the event will only send data to the app and won't notify the user. *The message can contain placeholders to other keys, see Message Template bellow.*
 - `msg.<lang>`: The translated version of the event message.
 The `<lang>` part must match the `lang` property of a target device.
-If device use full locale (i.e. `fr_CA`), and no matching locale message is provided, pushd will fallback on a lauguage only version of the message if any (i.e. `fr`).
+If devices use full locale (i.e. `fr_CA`), and no matching locale message is provided, pushd will fallback to a language only version of the message if any (i.e. `fr`).
 If no translation matches, the `msg` key is used. *The message can contain placeholders to other keys, see Message Template bellow.*
 - `data.<key>`: Key/values to be attached to the notification
 - `var.<key>`: Stores strings to be reused in `msg` and `<lang>.msg` contents
 - `sound`: The name of a sound file to be played.
 It must match a sound file name contained in you bundle app. (iOS only)

 ### Event Message Template

-The `msg` and `<lang>.msg` keys may contains references to others keys in the event object.
-You may refer either `data.<key>` or `var.<key>`.
-Use the `${<key name>}` syntax to refer to those key (ex: `${var.title}`).
+The `msg` and `<lang>.msg` keys may contain references to others keys in the event object.
+You may refer either to `data.<key>` or `var.<key>`.
+Use the `${<key name>}` syntax to refer to those keys (ex: `${var.title}`).

-Here is an example of event message using translations and templating (spaces and cariage returns have been added for readability):
+Here is an example of an event message using translations and templating (spaces and carriage returns have been added for readability):

     msg=${var.name} sent a new video: ${var.title}
     msg.fr=${var.name} a envoyé une nouvelle video: ${var.title}
     sound=newVideo.mp3
     data.user_id=fkwhpd
     data.video_id=1k3dxk
-    var.name=Jone Doe
+    var.name=John Doe
     var.title=Super awesome video

 ### Event API

 #### HTTP

-You send an event to pushd over HTTP by POSTing the JSON object to the `/event/EVENT_NAME` endpoint of the pushd server:
+To send an event to pushd over HTTP, POST the JSON object to the `/event/EVENT_NAME` endpoint of the pushd server:

     > POST /event/user.newVideo:fkwhpd HTTP/1.1
     > Content-Type: application/x-www-form-urlencoded